alncat/opusDSD/README.md

 During training, opus-DSD will output temporary volumes called ```refx*.mrc```, you can check out the intermediate result by looking at them.
 Opus-DSD uses 3D volume as intermediate representation, so it requires larger amount of memory, v100 gpus will be sufficient for its training.
 Its training speed is slower, which requires 2 hours on 4 v100 gpus to finish one epoch on dataset with 20k images.
 Opus-DSD also reads all images into memory before training, so it may require some more host memories (but this behavior can be toggled off, i didn't add an argument yet)

 # analyze result <a name="analysis"></a>
+You can use the analysis scripts in opusDSD to visualizing the learned latent space!
+The analysis procedure is detailed as following.
+(Deprecated!
 The analysis scripts are in another program, cryoViz, availabel at https://www.github.com/alncat/cryoViz .
 Sorry guys, i keep this in a sperate repo since these two programs are updated at different paces.
-Clone it and change to the directory contains cryoViz.
+Clone it and change to the directory contains cryoViz.)

 The first step is to sample the latent space using kmeans algorithm.